ehefk/MuteMarker/README.md

+# Update Note:

+This project uses WD-on currently.
+When I created this I didn't know much about what that meant, it just worked.

+And updated version is forthcoming that will have a toggle in the installer.
+That's all!

 # Mute Marker for VRChat
 Inspired by what I consider major missing features of currently existing AV3 markers, I created my own version, designed to make communicating as a mute in VRChat a little easier.